csswizardry/csswizardry.github.com/_posts/2026-07-26-meaasuring-component-performance-with-the-container-timing-api.md

 ## A Container Is Never Necessarily ‘Finished’

 Here is the most important thing to understand about Container Timing:
 **the browser does not tell us when the container is complete**.

-It cannot.
+It can’t do.

 A news feed could append another story.
 A stock widget could receive a delayed market status.
 A product card could add a promotion after a personalisation